Do you ever need to solve accounting problems quickly?

 To solve accounting problems quickly, do a word search in your disclosure checklist.
 My checklist is in Word, so I use the find feature (click control, find) to locate a keyword.
 Try to use a unique word where possible–such as noninterest or contingent.
 You may have to click next a few times to locate the relevant text.
 Once you find the relevant text, the pathway to your solution lies before you: the checklist provides you with the applicable FASB Codification ASC section (e.g., 850-10-50-5).
 You can key the number in the FASB Codification or your research library to find your answer.

 Now you can provide a quick answer to that difficult question (and look like a genius).
 When your peers ask, “How did you find the answer so quickly?”
-Tell them, “A crystal ball works wonders.”
+Tell them, “My crystal ball.”

 Learn from the CPA Scribo newsletter!